EducationalTestingService/skll/doc/run_experiment.rst

 treated as the positive class in a binary classification setting.
 If unspecified, the class represented by the label that appears second when sorted is chosen as the positive class.
-For example, if the two labels in a task are "A" and "B" and ``pos_label_str`` is not specified, "B" will be chosen as the positive class.
+For example, if the two labels in data are "A" and "B" and ``pos_label_str`` is not specified, "B" will be chosen as the positive class.